What is a Collateral (Pawn) Loan?

 Do most pawning customers lose their merchandise?

-- On average, 75 to 85 percent of all loans are repaid.
+- On average, 80 percent of all loans are repaid.
 Repeat customers make up most of our business, similar to any other lending or retail establishment.

 - Pawnbrokers know the vast majority of their customers because they often borrow against the same items over and over again.